mblacharski/tokenscreen/README.md

 npm run test
 ```

-The tests are automatically triggered before the build process in docker-compose.
+Note: The tests are automatically triggered before the build process in docker-compose.